YonayCabrera/shopApi/Readme.md

 And do the next sentences:

 - cd src/main/docker/
-- docker build -t shopdb .
+- docker build -t shoptheam .
-- docker run --name shopdb -p 5432:5432 -d shopdb
+- docker run --name shoptheam -p 5432:5432 -d shoptheam

 Finally you can verify the container with docker ps